qunitjs/qunit/README.md

 Use [jquery-release](https://github.com/jquery/jquery-release).
 The following aren't yet handled there:

-Install [git-extras](https://github.com/visionmedia/git-extras) and run `git changelog` to update History.md.
+* Install [git-extras](https://github.com/visionmedia/git-extras) and run `git changelog` to update History.md.
 Clean up the changelog, removing merge commits or whitespace cleanups.
-Commit this before using the release script.
+* Run `grunt authors` and add any new authors to AUTHORS.txt
+* Update the version property in `package.json` to have the right -pre version.
+Not necessary for patch releases.

-Then run the script.
+Commit these, then run the script.

 Update web sites, replacing previous versions with new ones: